fabaff/fsl-test-bench/README.md

 All applications are directly accessible from a [bootstrap](http://twitter.github.io/bootstrap/)-based website.

-The FSL Test bench repository contains a subset of playbooks from the [**fedora-ansible** git repository](https://github.com/fabaff/fedora-ansible) maintained by [Fabian Affolter](http://fabian-affolter.ch).
+The Security Test bench repository contains a subset of playbooks from the [**fedora-ansible** git repository](https://github.com/fabaff/fedora-ansible) maintained by [Fabian Affolter](http://fabian-affolter.ch).